geovko/Horiseon-Social-Solution-Services-Webpage/README.md

 https://geovko.github.io/Horiseon-Social-Solution-Services-Webpage/
   ```

-At the top of the page, to the right of the brand name, Horiseon, three concepts are listed.
+At the top of the webpage, to the right of the brand name, Horiseon, three concepts are listed.
 By clicking one of these concepts you will be pulled to a different section of the webpage where a deeper explanation of that concept is provided.
-To the right is a list of benefits that these concepts provide and a description of ecah one.
+To the right is a list of benefits that these concepts provide and a description of each one.

 ![Horiseon Website, screenshot one of three](Assets/images/Screenshot%201.a.png)